THE 2020 PENINSULAR WAR SPAIN CAMPAIGN TOUR

 Saturday 2nd May Early PM: Meet & Greet

-We gather early afternoon at Madrid Airport for a warm welcome, heading straight to our Toledo hotel, with its magnificent views from our Superior rooms, for the tour introduction and outline of the history of the era.
+We gather early afternoon at Madrid Airport for a warm welcome, heading straight to our Toledo hotel, with magnificent views from our Superior rooms, for the tour introduction and outline of the history of the era.
 You’ll also receive your unique leather campaign journal and enjoy a walk through historic Toledo before dining overlooking the illuminated city.

 Sunday 3rd May: A full relaxing day in Toledo